Unified bijections for planar hypermaps with general cycle-length constraints: Proofs of Theorems , , , and about canonical orientations

 Let $e_0$ be an outer edge of $H$.
 We denote by $w(a)$ the weight of a vertex, edge or face $a$ in $\Om$.
 We want to prove $w(e_0)>0$.
 Let us first treat the case where $e_0$ is a loop.
 Let $f_0$ be the light outer face and let $f$ be the dark inner face incident to $e_0$.
 The light region $R=\{f_0,f\}$ satisfies $|\R|=\deg(f_0)-1$ and $\si(R)=\si(f_0)+\si(f)=\deg(f_0)+\si(f)$.
 Thus the $\si$-girth condition gives $-1>\si(f)$.
 Hence $w(e_0)=w(f)=-1-\si(f)>0$ as wanted.

 We now suppose that $e_0$ is not a loop and want to prove $w(e_0)>0$.
-We consider the hypermap $H'$ obtained from $H$ by adding two edges $e',e''$ with the same endpoints as $e_0$ in the outer dark face of $H$ as indicated in Figure~\ref{fig:proof-cop4}(a).
-In $H'$, the edges $e_0$ and $e'$ enclose an inner light face $f'$ of degree 2, while the edges $e'$ and $e''$ encloses an inner dark face $f''$ of degree 2.
+We consider the hypermap $H'$ obtained from $H$ by adding two edges $e',e''$ with the same endpoints as $e_0$ in the outer light face of $H$ as indicated in Figure~\ref{fig:proof-cop4}(a).
+In $H'$, the edges $e_0$ and $e'$ enclose an inner light face $f'$ of degree 2, while the edges $e'$ and $e''$ enclose an inner dark face $f''$ of degree 2.
 Let